 To clarify the distinction between visa insurance and travel insurance: Visa insurance specifically addresses the transition from being a resident of one country to becoming a resident of another.
 On the other hand, travel insurance is primarily designed for shorter trips, such as holidays, and typically does not cover healthcare expenses unless in an emergency.

 What should your visa insurance include?
-When applying for a D7 Visa or any other D-category Visa for Portugal, your insurance must meet the following requirements:
+When applying for the Portugal D7 Visa or any other D-category Visa for Portugal, your insurance must meet the following requirements:

 Factors such as age and pre-existing conditions can significantly impact the cost and availability of your visa insurance.
 While certain insurers may approach providing coverage to applicants aged 65 or older or those with pre-existing conditions with caution, viable policies tailored to your needs can be found.
 It is crucial to explore multiple options and pose relevant questions to potential insurers in order to ensure your policy offers comprehensive coverage.